devleague/Scrambled-Number-Generator/README.md

 function name: generate

 arguments:
-  amount - the amount of numbers to generate, counting from 0
+  amount - the amount of numbers to generate, counting from 0, to amount - 1

 returns:
   an array containing _`amount`_ many numbers in random order